 \section{Conclusion}

-The OpenHands Software Agent SDK bridges the gap between rapid local prototyping and production deployment for software engineering agents through a stateless, event-sourced, and composable architecture spanning four packages (SDK, Tools, Workspace, Server).
-From our experience scaling OpenHands from research prototype to production system, we learned that strict separation between core agent logic and applications is essential for maintainability; event-sourced state enables reproducibility and fault recovery; immutable component design prevents configuration drift; and a unified execution model that supports both local development and sandboxed deployment streamlines the transition from experimentation to production.
-These lessons collectively shaped a system that supports reliable, extensible operation across heterogeneous environments.
-Evaluation on SWE-Bench Verified and GAIA benchmarks confirms strong performance and consistency across diverse model backends, validating the SDK as a robust foundation for both research and industrial-scale deployment.
+The OpenHands Software Agent SDK provides a reference architecture for production agent systems, bridging the gap between rapid local prototyping and production deployment through a stateless, event-sourced, and composable design spanning four packages (SDK, Tools, Workspace, Server).
+From our experience scaling OpenHands from research prototype to production system, we distill four key lessons: strict separation between core agent logic and applications is essential for maintainability; event-sourced state enables reproducibility and fault recovery with negligible overhead (sub-millisecond persist latency, crash recovery under 20\,ms); immutable component design prevents configuration drift; and a unified execution model supporting both local and sandboxed deployment streamlines the transition from experimentation to production.
+These architectural choices yield measurable reliability gains: a 15-day production comparison demonstrates a 61\% reduction in system-attributable failures relative to V0, while evaluations across 14 models and five benchmark categories confirm that the redesign preserves and enables strong agentic performance, achieving state-of-the-art results on three of five tasks.
+Together, these results validate the SDK as a robust foundation for both research and industrial-scale deployment.

 \beginappendix